dasilium/summer-school-2025_application-code/0-final-app/README.md

 - Remove checkbox "Block all public access"
 - Click on "Save changes"

+### Set bucket policy
+- Open bucket
+- Select the "Permissions" tab
+- Click on "Edit" in section "Bucket policy"
+- Click "Edit"
+- Set the JSON resoure policy for the bucket to allow public read access
+- Click on "Save changes"

 ### Activate website hosting
 - Open bucket
 - Select the "Properties" tab